Short-Term Behavior of a Geothermal Energy Storage: Modeling and Theoretical Results: Semi-Discretization of the Heat Equation

 For grid points $(i,j) \in \Nfluid $ in the ``fluid'' domain $\Df$ Assumption \ref{assum2} implies that $v_{ij}^x=1$ while $v_{ij}^y=0$ and the above coefficients are given by

 In the ``medium'' domain $\Dm$ the convection terms disappear and the coefficients of the scheme (\ref{scheme}) become time-independent and are given for $(i,j) \in \Nmed ,$ by

 and $\am =\frac{\kappam}{\rhom \cpm}$.
-Note that for the neighbouring grid points to the interfaces we have to slightly modify the above scheme (\ref{scheme}) due to the extra contribution from the interfaces, see equations (\ref{medium_I}) and (\ref{fluid_I}) below.
+Note that for the grid points in the neighborhood of the interfaces we have to slightly modify the above scheme (\ref{scheme}) due to the extra contribution from the interfaces, see equations (\ref{medium_I}) and (\ref{fluid_I}) below.